API Driven Scanning

 You can use the programming language of your choice as we only require you to leverage HTTP Post to submit the file for scanning.
 Below are very simple examples of how to submit a file and the results you will see back.

-Please note that you can use Sophos, CrowdStrike, or ClamAV for API driven scanning.
+Please note that you can use Sophos, CSS Premium, or ClamAV for API driven scanning.
 If you are using ClamAV you can only scan files up to 2GB in size.
-If you need to scan a file larger than 2GB in size using API driven scanning you'll need to select Sophos.
-If you are using CrowdStrike you will be limited to files up to 20MB in size and a limited set of file types.
+If you need to scan a file larger than 2GB using API driven scanning, you must select either Sophos or CSS Premium

 Steps to making the API call: